 Below are three ways to sample the drink in the United States, ranging from earthy to deeply boozy, no head-butting required.

-Whitechapel’s menu is a love letter to all things gin but also boasts one of the most diverse and impressive selections of genever cocktails in the country, including a whole menu of high-end kopstootje options.
-This cocktail is made up of No. 3 gin, Bols genever, salted licorice liqueur, toasted orgeat, egg white and lemon.
+The menu at Whitechapel in San Francisco is a love letter to all things gin but also boasts one of the most diverse and impressive selections of genever cocktails in the country, including a whole menu of high-end kopstootje options.
+The Holmes' Bonfire is made up of No. 3 gin, Bols genever, salted licorice liqueur, toasted orgeat, egg white and lemon.

-In addition to drinks categorized by their relationship to various natural elements like earth and fire, Sable has a solid selection of creative “Spanish-style” spins on Gin & Tonics, including this rich spice-heavy genever iteration, with Bols genever, golden raisins, clove and Fever-Tree Indian tonic water.
+In addition to drinks categorized by their relationship to various natural elements like earth and fire, Sable Kitchen & Bar in Chicago has a solid selection of creative “Spanish-style” spins on Gin & Tonics, including a rich spice-heavy genever iteration, with Bols genever, golden raisins, clove and Fever-Tree Indian tonic water.

-Wisdom is one of the few spots in the U.S. possessing an entire roster of genevers on hand for sampling, allowing the juniper-curious to find the one that speaks most directly to their palate.
-This old-style genever is infused with juniper berries, sweet orange peel, blessed thistle, carob, nutmeg, grains of paradise, angelica root, cinnamon and coriander.
+Wisdom in Washington, D.C., is one of the few spots in the U.S. possessing an entire roster of genevers on hand for sampling, allowing the juniper-curious to find the one that speaks most directly to their palate.
+Its old-style genever Diep 9 Oude is infused with juniper berries, sweet orange peel, blessed thistle, carob, nutmeg, grains of paradise, angelica root, cinnamon and coriander.